NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

 ## Input Description ##

-    CoilSystem:Cooling:Water
+CoilSystem:Cooling:Water,
        \memo Virtual container component that consists of a water cooling coil
        \memo and its associated controls.
 This control object supports the
        \memo available water coil types and may be placed directly on an
        \memo air loop branch or in an outdoor air equipment list.
        \min-fields 6
    A1, \field Name
        \required-field
        \reference WaterCoilSystemName
        \type alpha
        \reference-class-name validBranchEquipmentTypes
        \reference validBranchEquipmentNames
        \reference-class-name validOASysEquipmentTypes
        \reference validOASysEquipmentNames
-    A2, \field Cooling Coil System Inlet Node Name
+   A2, \field Air Inlet Node Name
        \required-field
        \type node
-    A3, \field Cooling Coil System Outlet Node Name
+   A3, \field Air Outlet Node Name
        \required-field
        \type node
    A4, \field Availability Schedule Name
        \note Availability schedule name for this system.
 Schedule value > 0
        \note means the system is available.
        \note If this field is blank, the system is always available.
        \type object-list
        \object-list ScheduleNames
    A5, \field Cooling Coil Object Type
        \type choice
        \required-field
        \key Coil:Cooling:Water
        \key Coil:Cooling:Water:DetailedGeometry
        \key CoilSystem:Cooling:Water:HeatExchangerAssisted ??
    A6, \field Cooling Coil Name
        \required-field
        \type object-list
        \object-list CoolingCoilsWater
-    N1, \field Minimum Air To Water Temperature Offset
-        \note Coil will turn on as required when inlet air temperature is above
-        \note water temperature by amount of offset.
-To model a waterside
-        \note economizer connect to condenser loop and increase offset as desired.
-        \type real
-        \units C
-        \minimum 0.0
-        \default 0.0
    A7, \field Dehumidification Control Type
        \type choice
        \key None
        \key HeatExchangerControl
        \key CoolReheat
        \default None
        \note None = meet sensible load only
        \note HeatExchangerControl = activate water coil and meet sensible load.
        \note If no sensible load exists, and Run on Latent Load = Yes, and a latent
        \note load exists, the coil will operate to meet the latent load.
        \note If the latent load cannot be met the heat exchanger will be activated.
        \note IF Run on Latent Load = No, the heat exchanger will always be active.
        \note CoolReheat = cool beyond the dry-bulb setpoint as required
        \note to meet the humidity setpoint.
        \note For all dehumidification controls, the max
        \note humidity setpoint on the Sensor Node is used.
        \note SetpointManager:SingleZone:Humidity:Maximum,
        \note SetpointManager:MultiZone:Humidity:Maximum, or
        \note SetpointManager:MultiZone:MaximumHumidity:Average, and
        \note SetpointManager:OutdoorAirPretreat (optional) objects.
    A8, \field Run on Sensible Load
        \type choice
        \key Yes
        \key No
        \default Yes
        \note If Yes, unit will run if there is a sensible load.
        \note If No, unit will not run if there is only a sensible load.
        \note Dehumidification controls will be active if specified.
-    A9; \field Run on Latent Load
+   A9, \field Run on Latent Load
        \type choice
        \key Yes
        \key No
        \default No
        \note If Yes, unit will run if there is a latent load.
        \note even if there is no sensible load.
        \note If No, unit will not run only if there is a latent load.
        \note Dehumidification controls will be active if specified.
+   N1; \field Minimum Air To Water Temperature Offset
+       \note Coil will turn on as required when inlet air temperature is above
+       \note water temperature by amount of offset.
+To model a waterside
+       \note economizer connect to condenser loop and increase offset as desired.
+       \type real
+       \units C
+       \minimum 0.0
+       \default 0.0

 Several considerations need to be resolved for this new object.